 - 5. Return of income is required to be furnished within due date. - 6.
-A report of audit from chartered accountant (certifying that the deduction has been correctly claimed) shall be furnished along with the return of income.
+A report of audit from chartered accountant (certifying that the deduction has been correctly claimed) shall be furnished one month prior to the due date of filing of the return of income.